 Skinnastaðarkirkja church and the parsonage

-I found this folklore in Þjóðsögur Jóns Árnasonar - the Collection of Folklore by Jón Árnason - Volume IV, page 52:
+I found this folklore in Þjóðsögur Jóns Árnasonar - the Compilation of Folklore by Jón Árnason - Volume IV, page 52:

-"According to the accounts of old men, a long time ago there was a minister at Skinnastaðir in Axarfjörður fjord.
-The minister was unscrupulous and did not reprimand his congregation for behaving badly.
+"According to the accounts of old men, a long time ago, there was a minister at Skinnastaðir in Axarfjörður fjord.
+The minister was unscrupulous and failed to reprimand his congregation for their behavior.

 The copper altar candlesticks date back to 1694.

-One Christmas Night the minister was to perform the evening prayer according to the tradition.
+One Christmas Night, the minister was to perform the evening prayer according to tradition.

 Many people had gathered in the church with the minister.

-The mother of the minister went to the church and as she saw the conduct of her son and the congregation, she was startled.
+The minister's mother went to the church, and as she saw her son's conduct and the congregation's, she was startled.

 She approached the minister and reprimanded him for his evil doings, and told him to tend to his duties.